 Aside from the most logical aspect, that you buy a new building and are therefore the first owner, there are a number of differences regarding the purchase procedure and the financial side, namely:

-- You will pay IGIC (VAT) on your purchase, currently this is set at 7%.
+- You will pay IGIC (VAT) on your purchase, currently this is set at 7% for the Canary Islands and 10% for mainland Spain.

-- On top of the IGIC, you will pay a fixed cost of 1% for new construction, which is not the case for second-hand property.
+- On top of the IGIC/VAT you will pay a fixed cost of 0,75% up to 1,5% for new construction, which is not the case for second-hand property.

 - The cost of connecting the utilities (water and electricity) can be a few hundred euros, as you are the first owner and you will have to pay for it.